Beta You're reading the docs for Kubb v5, which is currently in beta. View the stable v4 docs

 output.banner

-Pass a string for a static banner.
-Pass a function to compute the banner from each file's RootNode (the AST root containing path, schema, and operation context).
+Text added to the top of every generated file.
+Use it for license headers, lint disables, or a @ts-nocheck directive.
+Pass a string for a fixed banner, or a function that builds one from each file's RootNode (the AST root with the path, schema, and operation context).

 Type: string | ((node: RootNode) => string)